Call for Contributions:

 Dear Experts, Supporters and Friends of Open Internet Search,

-due to the current COVID-19 pandemic, we needed to rearrange the plans for the the 2nd international Open Search Symposium (OSSYM 2020) and meetings on Open Search this year.
-The pandemic has tremendously boosted the digital and digital activities of individuals, society and economy as a whole.
-This underpins impressively how important it is to ensure that orientation in the digital sphere, as well as the access to digital knowledge, information and services via the internet remains neutral, open, democratic and in a privacy respecting way.
-Thus, we are very pleased to invite you to the following to events on Open Internet Search:
+As you know the pandemic has tremendously boosted digital activities of individuals, society and economy as a whole.
+This continues to underpin how important it is to ensure that orientation in the digital sphere, as well as the access to digital knowledge, information and services via the internet remains neutral, open, democratic and in a privacy respecting way.

-12-14 October the 2nd international Open Search Symposium (OSSYM 2020) will be held as a fully web-based, remote event, hosted by CERN.
+On 12-14 October the 2nd international Open Search Symposium (OSSYM 2020) will be held as a fully web-based, remote event, hosted by CERN.
 This event will allow us to dive even deeper into the societal, scientific and technical aspects of open and distributed internet search.

-You are kindly invited to join these meetings and contributed to the scientific programme, networking activities and discussions.
+You are kindly invited to join this meeting, the networking activities and discussions online.
 More details and the relevant web links can be found below.
 The call for contributions has already been closed and we thank all the authors for their very interesting contributions!
-The OSSYM scientific program is now available online we are looking forward to interesting presentations and discussions as well as to expand the network and cooperation already initiated among research groups and experts in the context of Open Search during the symposium in October.
+The OSSYM scientific program is now available online we are looking forward to interesting presentations and discussions as well as to expand the network and cooperation among research groups and experts in the context of Open Search during the symposium in October.

-As you know, the development of an European Open Internet search community and infrastructure involved expertise from many scientific and technical fields.
+As you know, the development of a European Open Internet search community and infrastructure involves expertise from many different scientific and technical fields.
 It requires profound understanding of internet search technologies and new thinking for services and innovative applications, to be built on an open and distributed Internet search infrastructure in and for Europe.

-Please pass on the message and inform your colleagues and peers about the upcoming events.
+Please pass on the message and inform your colleagues and peers about the upcoming OSSYM 2020.
 For any suggestions and further ideas for OSSYM 2020 please contact us at

 On behalf of the symposium/organizing committee,